The Jindo is fastidious and quiet indoors, making him a great household pet and companion.

 You can also add a few drops of olive oil and a few scoops of pumpkin.
 Both are very good for their digestive system.

 If you have the time and money, a lot of Jindo owners choose to feed their dog a raw diet.
-It’s definitely worth a try if your Jindo refuses to eat dry kibble.
+It’s worth a try if your Jindo refuses to eat dry kibble.

 Avoid dog foods with lots of grains and fillers.
 Choose a dog food that is high in protein and lists meat as the first few ingredients.